zoho/zohocrm-python-sdk-2.1/README.md

 ### Multithreading in a Multi-user App

-Multi-threading for multi-users is achieved using Initializer's static **switch_user()** method.
+Multi-threading for multi-users is achieved using Initializer's static **switch_user()** method. switch_user() takes the value initialized previously for user, enviroment, token and sdk_config incase None is passed (or default value is passed).
+In case of request_proxy, if intended, the value has to be passed again else None(default value) will be taken.

 ```python
 # without proxy